 According to the FDIC, there are over 100 financial institutions actively operating in California, not including online-only banks.
 Although online-only banks can save you on fees and keep transactions simple, banking with a financial institution with a strong regional presence has its upsides.

 Being able to pop in to a local branch can be vital for the times you need to deposit cash, verify your identity or speak face-to-face with a customer service representative.
-To help you navigate all the options, GOBankingRates evaluated the state’s offerings to bring you the best banks in California of October 2022.
+To help you navigate all the options, GOBankingRates evaluated the state’s offerings to bring you the best banks in California as of February 2023.

 Best Banks Near Me: How Banks in California Made the List